Daniel spake and said, I saw in my vision by night , and behold, the four winds of the heaven strove upon the great sea.

 The Great Sea

-The Great Sea often refers to the Mediterranean Sea, but here, the term great sea is used figuratively.
-It refers to people, tongues, and nations of the earth.
+The Great Sea often refers to the Mediterranean Sea, but here, the term great sea is most likely used figuratively.
+It Possibly refers to people, tongues, and nations of the earth.
 Rev 17:1,15 sheds some light on this subject.
 In Rev 17:1 the great whore is sitting upon many waters.
-The symbolism of this term in defined by an angel in v 15.
+The symbolism of this term is defined by an angel in v 15.
 Waters are peoples, multitudes, nations, and tongues.
 I believe it is best to interprete the term great sea in the same way as waters is interpeted in Rev. 17.
 Four winds were striving among peoples, multitudes, nations, and tongues.